vikas-narwariya/vikas-narwariya/README.md

 <h1 align="center">Bonjour 👋, <h1>

-  <h3 align="center">I am Vikas Narwariya 👦: currently a Software Engineer at Qualimatrix📘.I'm a full-stack developer and  a general Tech buff.
+  <h3 align="center">I'm Vikas Narwariya, a Software Engineer at Qualimatrix with a passion for transforming web experiences.
+As a full-stack developer and tech enthusiast, I bring my expertise to elevate client web apps by migrating them to Next.js.
 </h3>
 <br/>

 <img align="right" height="200px" width="350px" alt="GIF" src="https://media.giphy.com/media/SpopD7IQN2gK3qN4jS/giphy.gif" />

-- 👀 I’m interested in doing real time projects and work from home
+- Thriving in the Next.js space!
+Recently transitioned to on-site work.
-- 🌱 I’m currently learning MERN Stack and Internet of things
+- I'm excited to dive deeper into Next.js projects.
-- 🔥 I’m looking to collaborate on technical work sites and on ideas that count(& sell too)
+- I'm now fully immersed in Next.js projects, which is super exciting!
-- 🔭 I’m currently working on web development projects
+- I’m looking to collaborate on technical work sites and on ideas that count(& sell too)
 - 💬 Ask me about something I know
   <br/>